Before you start – FOCUS

 So let’s start at the beginning, because that’s a very good place to start.

-After watching videos from a recent VT Tuesday, I was struck by the number of dogs who train here that come in to the ring looking around at everything but their owner, sniffing the grass like they’re on a worm hunt, and tugging as if the owner had nothing to do with what was about to happen.
-This didn’t typically show up at the start of videos for those who train elsewhere.
-Looks to me like something I need to work on with “all y’all”.
-After further review, I need to work on this with ‘Rita as well.
+After watching videos from a recent VT Tuesday, I was struck by the number of dogs who come in to the ring looking around at everything but their owner, sniffing the grass like they’re on a worm hunt, and tugging as if the owner had nothing to do with what was about to happen.
+A well connected and fun run doesn’t start at #1 … it starts long before that.

 That part of the equation is strictly on the handler – not much I can do about it.